rantahar/introduction-to-mpi/_episodes/13-tips-and-best-practices.md

 In an HPC system, it's worth using one that's designed for that system.

-* **Prefer Blocking Receives**

-Use blocking receives when it doesn't affect performance.
-They make it much easier to keep track of things.

 * **Post Receives Early**

 When performance really matters, post receives early.
-You can only post the send once you have the data.
-You can post a receive when ever you want.
+You can only post the send once you have the data, but you can post a receive when ever you want.
+This allows the communication device to set up a buffer and prepare to receive the message.
-There is no reason for a communication to be waiting for a receive to be posted.
+It also avoid the other rank waiting for the receive when it already has the data. receive to be posted.

 Do this within reason.
 Don't start all your transfers at the beginning of the program.